WillWatkins/matchmaker-test/README.md

 -   In your terminal/command line run composer install and npm install

 -   To set up the database table run: php artisan migrate

 -   To seed the database run: php artisan db:seed

+-   In your terminal run: npm run dev

+-   In another terminal run: php artisan serve

 Tests